 - Job Management - Working with job descriptions

-- Learn about skills analysis in the Reports section (coming soon)
+- Using the Report Designer - Learn about skills analysis in the Report Designer